wireapp/cryptobox-jni/README.md

 ## Building

-The project can be built on OSX and most Linux distributions.
+The project can be built on Windows, OSX and most Linux distributions.

 > Note: Building from source should currently be done from `develop`.
 > The build instructions and versions mentioned below might not be